-ACARA collects the student background data (SBD) for students at all Australian schools for the purpose of calculating Socio-Educational Advantage and Disadvantaged Language Background other than English (DLBOTE).
+ACARA collects student background data (SBD) for all Australian schools to calculate Socio-Educational Advantage (SEA) and Disadvantaged Language Background other than English (DLBOTE).

-The Index of Socio-Educational Advantage (ICSEA) is used to report NAPLAN performance against schools with similar backgrounds.
+The Index of Community Socio-Educational Advantage (ICSEA) is used to report school NAPLAN performance against students with similar backgrounds.

-The proportions of students in the lower two quarters of Socio-Educational Advantage are used by the Australian Government Department of Education and Training (AGDET) to calculate the socio‑educational disadvantage loadings.
-The proportion of DLBOTE students is used to calculate the low English proficiency loading for funding schools.
-For further information, please see Section 18 of the Australian Education Regulation 2013 .
+The proportions of students in the lower two quarters of Socio-Educational Advantage are used by the Australian Government Department of Education, Skills and Employment (AGDESE) to calculate the socio‑educational disadvantage loadings.
+The proportion of DLBOTE students is used to calculate the low English proficiency loading.
+For further information, please see Section 18 of the Australian Education Regulation 2013.